Hyperconverged Infrastructure (HCI) Simplifies the Data Center

-Converged infrastructure combines computers, network and local storage into one chassis for easier administration and economies of scale – but still leaves the complexity of managing virtualization, storage area networks, and high-availability configurations up to the system administrator.
+Converged infrastructure integrates computers, network and local storage for easier administration and economies of scale – but still leaves the complexity of managing virtualization, storage area networks, and high-availability configurations up to the system administrator.

 Hypercoverged infrastructure (HCI) simplifies this complexity by unifying storage, computing, networking, and virtualization resources into a powerful, easy-to-deploy solution that reduces costs and organizational risk.
 Through the combination of software-defined storage, flexible scale-out, flash architectures, and Dynamic Quality of Service (QoS); organizations of all sizes can realize the potential of the software-defined data center.

 The diagram below depicts how capacity can be expanded as needed.
 Each node is typically either a 2U box or an additional blade in a chassis adding CPUs, memory, and storage.
 All CPUs and storage are shared in the HCI architecture: